 The Golden Gate National Recreation Area offers three other “special” Alcatraz Island tours to the public.

 Duration: 2 hours 40 minutes

-The Alcatraz Night Tour is limited to just a few hundred visitors per evening.
 The Night Tour Alcatraz ferry makes a trip around Alcatraz Island before arriving at the dock and the tour includes activities and special presentations not offered during the day tour.
 Book early, the tour is popular and has only a few hundred tickets.

 Duration: Approximately 4-5 hours

 This tour starts with a guided 2-hour tour of the island with a park ranger, going to places where other tours don't, like the dungeon cells, a Civil-War-era tunnel, A Block cells, the prison chapel and the eerie prison hospital.